Who is Gary Marbut?

 1980) when new.
 This home

-month to buy electricity from renewable sources.
+to buy electricity from renewable sources.
 Gary was appointed by Democrat Governor Ted

 Schwinden to serve on the Montana Governor's Advisory Council